ACCASE/Tetris-Gymnasium/README.md

 # To run

 All versions can be launched from the debug section of VSCode or alternatively via the command line.

+In VSCode all configurations will be avalable from a grop down and executable with the play button

 If running from the command line add the --train flag to initiate training mode otherwise, the previously trained policy in the corresponding runs folder will used for simulation.

 Via command line:
 -----------------------------------------